De L’Europe

-This time we got to stay at one the city’s ‘Grand Dames’ hotels – the iconic De L’Europe Amsterdam, found in an exceptional location, right on the Amstel river, and within walking distance to all the riches of the canal belt.
+This time we got to stay at one of the city’s ‘Grand Dames’ hotels – the iconic De L’Europe Amsterdam, found in an exceptional location, right on the Amstel River, and within walking distance to all the riches of the canal belt.

 The beautiful, historic Rondeel Building provides the classic setting for this luxury riverside hotel that offers extravagant guests suites; a two Michelin stars restaurant ‘Bord’Eau’; a Skins Institute spa; an informal riverside brasserie; and the signature ‘Freddy’s Bar’, named after the late Alfred Henry “Freddy” Heineken (since this property is owned by the Heineken brewing family).

-L’Europe has the distinguished ambiance of a genuine grand hotel … and we rather liked it!
+L’Europe has the distinguished ambience of a genuine grand hotel … and we rather liked it!

 Location

-Access into the historic centre is fairly easy from Amsterdam’s Schiphol Airport.
+Access to the historic centre is fairly easy from Amsterdam’s Schiphol Airport.
 It takes around 35 minutes by taxi.
-Alternatively, one can take the train from the airport to Amsterdam’s Central Station which is 15 minutes’ walk away from the hotel.
-Once at the hotel the main visitor attractions are within walking (or cycling!) distance, including the Anne Frank House, the Concertgebouw concert hall, as well as the world class cultural institutions of Rijksmuseum National Gallery, Van Gogh Museum and the Hermitage Museum.
+Alternatively, one can take the train from the airport to Amsterdam’s Central Station which is 15 minutes walk away from the hotel.
+Once at the hotel the main visitor attractions are within walking (or cycling!) distance, including the Anne Frank House, the Concertgebouw concert hall, as well as the world-class cultural institutions of Rijksmuseum National Gallery, Van Gogh Museum and the Hermitage Museum.

 De L'Europe Lobby - Promenade